Car Suspension System (Suspension): Principle, Structure and Classification

 Cylindrical spring: is a type of spring with good compression resistance, high hardness, and quick response to the smallest impacts from the road surface, so the smoothness of the vehicle increases when equipped with this elastic element.
 Vehicles often equipped with cylindrical springs such as TOYOTA Vios, Altis, Camry, Mazda3, KIA Cerato, KIA Morning, HYUNDAI I10, HYUNDAI Elantra...

-Cylindrical Spring
+Cylindrical spring

-Cylindrical Spring
+Cylindrical spring

 Tweezers (leaf spring): this is a type of spring made from bent elastic steel sheets, they are arranged in increasing order of steel leaf length.
 When the vehicle moves over bumps in the road surface, the tweezers will stretch due to the road surface load acting on the tweezers, then it will tend to return to its original state, thus functioning like a spring. .
 The biggest disadvantage of tweezers is that it is difficult to absorb small vibrations from the road surface due to internal friction between the tweezers, causing the car to lose its smoothness.
 Therefore, tweezers are often placed on vehicles with large tonnage and need high durability.